6 Flat Fee MLS Companies in Georgia

 Cons of using a flat fee MLS listing service

-• Buyer agent fees: While you can avoid paying a listing agent’s commission, you may still need to pay the buyer’s agent fee.
-The new commission rules shift this responsibility to the buyer, but they may still negotiate for you to cover it during the sale.
+• Buyer agent fees: While you can avoid paying a listing agent’s commission, you may still need to pay the buyer’s agent fee, depending on negotiations.
+While the new commission rules shift this responsibility to the buyer, they may still ask you to cover it during the sale.

 • Seller’s responsibility: Homeowners are responsible for managing any issues that could delay or prevent the sale.